statues in one of parks in Rome

 Parks in Rome – Villa Ada

-What was once a private estate of King Vittorio Emanuele III was eventually acquired by the city, excluding a small portion in private ownership.
+What was once the private estate of King Vittorio Emanuele III was eventually acquired by the city, excluding a small portion of private ownership.
 Today, the private section is owned by the Egyptian Embassy.
+This massive outdoor space has paths, lakes, woods and lawns.
+It’s a popular spot for the locals and is home to the Roma Incontro il Mondo summer festival.

 Villa Borghese